qdinhbui2/policy-notebooks/_posts/2017-03-15-notes-for-lifecycle-income.md

 ### Share of the pie by gender.

-For cohorts 1955-1983, men have made roughly 80% and women had made 20% of all the lifetime money.
-Throughout the lifetime of each cohort.

-## My observations

-* Today, the top 10 percent of 25-year-olds makes 9 times more than the bottom 10 percent.
-Traditionally, the top 10 percent made 3.3 more than the bottom 10. **(How are these people classified? by lifetime income?)**

-* We can see inequality play out, not only over time, but through the course of a life.

-* Two people born the same year, can lead to different paths.

-* Most of the typical person incomes are made between 25 and 35
-* Womens incomes in the 60s and 80s are largely dependent on when they entered the labor market.
-* Two interesting things happened.
-Starting in the 70s, the charts start to spread out.
-The spread is suggestive of careers developing (see Claudia Goldin/Francine Blau) and women using the pill (also Goldin) percent.
-* Incomes for young men have dropped off for young men, but they have held for women.

-## Takeaways

-1. What's most striking are the bat charts, by far.
-It's amazing to see that data in such detail.
-2. Early incomes gains are your biggest gains.
-They are persistent.
-3. Dropping out of the workforce is costly.
-The curve is very steep.
-4. Earnings for 25 year olds have dropped off.
-Incomes, in fact, were better then.

-- Most people don't make that much money.
-Throughout their entire lives.

 ## Lifecycle Facts

-- The typical person man or women born between 1932 and 1958 will a total of $1.2 million between age 25 and 55.
+- The typical man born between 1932 and 1958 will earn a total of 1.4 million between age 25 and 55.
+The typical women will earn $800k.
+This is lifetime income.

+- Lifetime incomes have declined for men.
+Lifetime incomes have grown modestly for women.

 - For three quarters of Americans, this number has not changed over time.

-But they have changed a lot of the top quarter.
+- It is a totally different story the top quarter.
+Lifetime incomes have grown a lot for the top quarter incomes for both men and women.

 - Averaged across a life, the typical man will make 40ish thousand a year; a typical woman will make between 20 and 25k.
 (If you averaged out the low wages you earn in your twenties with the high wages you earn in your late 50s)